-When it comes to upgrading your suspension for either looks or performance, the difference between a lowering spring and coilover setup can be night and day.
-The definitive difference between a comfy daily driver with good looks or a planted race car comes down to your suspension set up and what you want out of it.
-You have to decide exactly what your car’s purpose is before choosing the suspension.
+Lowering Springs vs Coilovers- what will it be?
+When it comes to upgrading your suspension for looks or performance, the difference between the two can be night and day.
+The difference between a daily driver and a planted race car are suspension set up and what you want out of it.
+You must decide exactly what your car’s purpose is before choosing the suspension.
 Your main options for most vehicles will be springs or coilovers, so what should you choose?
-Let’s discuss the pro’s, con’s and uses of both Springs and Coilovers.
+Let’s discuss the pros, cons and uses of both lowering springs and coilovers.

-People that are just getting into cars often look into springs as a solution for their height… Issues, if you will.
-Springs will often times allow you to lower your car without sacrificing a soft stock suspension feel.
-A proper spring and shock set up can make your car lower, slightly stiffen up your suspension, which makes a cheaper alternative to coilovers with nearly similar performance.
+People that are just getting into cars often look into springs as a solution for their height.
+Springs will often allow you to lower your car without sacrificing the soft stock suspension feel.
+A proper spring and shock set up can lower your car.
+It can also stiffen up your suspension, which provides a cheaper alternative to coilovers with nearly similar performance.
 However, springs do not allow you to adjust your damping or height on the fly like coilovers allow you to.

-Coilovers are a great alternative to a lowering spring set up because they allow you to adjust your ride height and come in many setups from daily use to full track use rated.
-Unlike springs, you are not stuck to one height and stiffness.
-People often think that the moment you go with coilovers, you are automatically sacrificing ride quality for performance and the ride will be harsh.
+Coilovers are a great alternative to a lowering spring set up because they allow you to adjust your ride height and come in many setups, from daily use to full track rated.
+Unlike lowering springs, you are not stuck with a single and stiffness.
+A common misconception is that with coilovers you automatically sacrifice ride quality for performance, thus creating a harsh ride quality.
 This simply isn’t true.
-Some coilovers, take our Kontrol Pro kit for example, are geared toward street comfort.
-We can do this through valving and damping that we have built into the coilover itself.
-While it’s true that the ride is about 10-15% firmer, the well matched dampening will result in minimal differences in comfort while making the car feel significantly better and make you, the driver, feel more intune with your car with every move.
+Coilovers like our Kontrol Pro kit are for street comfort.
+We can do this through valving and damping that has been built into the coilover itself.
+While it’s true that the ride is about 10-15% firmer, the well matched damping results in minimal differences in comfort while making the car feel significantly better and making you, the driver, feel more in tune with your cars every move.